On a finite-volume approximation of a diffusion-convection equation with a multiplicative stochastic force: Stability estimates

 \section{Stability estimates}

 We will derive in this section several stability estimates satisfied by the discrete solution $(u_h^n)_{1 \le n \le N} \in (\re^{d_h})^N$ of the scheme \eqref{eq:def_u0}-\eqref{equationapprox} given by Proposition \ref{210609_prop1}, and also by the associated right and left finite-volume approximations $(u^r_{h,N})_{h,N}$ and $(u^l_{h,N})_{h,N}$ defined by \eqref{eq:notation_wh}.
-We start by giving a bound on the discrete initial data. \begin{lem} Let $u_0$ be a given function satisfying assumption $\mathscr{A}_1$.
+We start by giving a bound on the discrete initial data, as a direct consequence of the definition of $u_h^0$ and the Cauchy-Schwarz inequality: \begin{lem} Let $u_0$ be a given function satisfying assumption $\mathscr{A}_1$.
 Then, the associated discrete initial data $u_h^0 \in \re^{d_h}$ defined by~\eqref{eq:def_u0} satisfies $\mathds{P}$-a.s. in $\Omega$,